overflowsith/composerAutocomplete/README.md

 composerAutocomplete
 ====================

-bash function for autocomplete composer command line parameters
+bash function for autocomplete composer command line parameters as [stackoverflow](http://stackoverflow.com/a/16693385)